Don't Call Me (album): Release and promotion

 In March 2021, the group appeared in web show IU's Palette where host IU covered the group's previous hit "Sherlock (Clue + Note)", while Shinee covered IU's song "Dear Name".
 Shinee also taught IU the point choreography of "Don't Call Me".
 Shinee guested and performed "Don't Call Me" on Japanese variety program Sôkai jôhô variety Sukkiri!! on March 2, which served as their first Japanese television appearance since their hiatus.
 Shinee guested on the SBS Power FM show Cultwo Show on February 23, while Key and Taemin appeared on MBC FM4U Kim Shin-young's Noon Song of Hope on March 2, and Onew and Minho guested at KBS Cool FM show Kang Han-na's Volume Up on March 4.
 Shinee guested on YouTube channel ODG where they watched video highlights of their career with young children.
 The group appeared as panelists on the sixth episode of the eighth season of I Can See Your Voice on March 5.
 Key appeared on the variety show I Live Alone, where he showcased his home and spoke to close friend Taeyeon about promoting Don't Call Me and mentioning Jonghyun during one of his speeches.

 Shinee held a Beyond Live online concert, Shinee World, on April 4 through V Live.
 It served as the group's first online concert, as well as their first concert since their Shinee World The Best 2018 tour in 2018.
 On March 24, a repackage of Don't Call Me was announced for an expected April release.
 The repackaged album titled Atlantis, containing three new tracks including "Area", "Days and Years", and the title track "Atlantis", was released digitally on April 12, and the physical album on April 15.

 Reception

 Commercial performance

 Upon its release, Don't Call Me debuted at number one on the Gaon Album Chart for the week ending February 27, 2021.
 The album debuted at number seven at the Billboard World Albums chart, becoming their first entry on the chart in three years, as well as their twelfth top ten entry.
+It was Shinee's best-selling album at the time.